1

 As an Observability Engineer, your daily responsibilities usually include designing and maintaining monitoring and alerting systems, analyzing system logs, and collaborating with development teams to improve service reliability.
 You'll work regularly with a suite of observability tools to ensure that infrastructure and applications are performing optimally, quickly responding to any incidents or anomalies detected.
 Additionally, you help establish best practices for instrumentation and metrics collection, often leading initiatives to enhance visibility into complex, distributed systems.
 The work is a blend of proactive system design and reactive problem-solving, requiring both technical expertise and strong teamwork skills.

-The salary of an Observability Engineer typically ranges from $80,000 to $140,000 annually, depending on experience, location, and company size.
-Professionals with skills in monitoring tools like Prometheus, Grafana, or Elasticsearch may command higher salaries, especially in tech hubs or with advanced certifications.
+The salary of an observability engineer typically ranges from $90,000 to $150,000 annually, depending on experience, location, and company size.
+Senior roles or those with specialized skills in monitoring tools like Prometheus, Grafana, or Elasticsearch may command higher salaries.

 What does an observability engineer do?

 An observability engineer designs, implements, and maintains systems that monitor and analyze software performance, reliability, and security.
-They work with tools like monitoring dashboards, log management, and alerting systems to ensure applications run smoothly and issues are quickly identified and resolved.
+They work with tools like monitoring dashboards, log management, and alerting systems to ensure applications run smoothly and issues are quickly identified.
+Strong skills in scripting, cloud environments, and understanding of system architecture are essential for this role.

 What does an Observability Engineer do?